-With Spider-Man having the Sam Raimi trilogy, the Amazing Spider-Man film, Tom Holland in the MCU, and Sony’s films, every character must have made the jump to the screen.
+With Spider-Man having Tobey Maguire in the Sam Raimi trilogy, Andrew Garfield in The Amazing Spider-Man films, Tom Holland in the MCU, and Sony’s movies, every character must have made the jump to the screen.
 And yet, one of Spider-Man’s biggest characters has yet to come over.
 Felicia Hardy, AKA Black Cat, is a character fans would love to see in the Marvel Cinematic Universe.

 Who is Felicia Hardy, the Black Cat?